cucapra/fodlam/README.md

 I first extracted the raw data from the papers.
 The raw text files are in `raw/`.

 * For EIE, I first used [Tabula][] to extract unstructured CSV data.
 I extracted tables II, IV, and V. (Table III was not referenced in the text; it just seems to characterize the benchmarks.)
-* In the Eyeriss papers, the PDF does not have text embedded for the tables.
+* In the Eyeriss journal paper, the PDF does not have text embedded for the tables.
 I extracted images of tables III through VI and OCR'd them with [Tesseract][].

+I then cleaned up only the relevant data by hand.
+The resulting CSVs are in `data/`.

 [tabula]: http://tabula.technology
 [tesseract]: https://github.com/tesseract-ocr/tesseract